realitymediabook/realitymediabook.github.io/_chapters/chapter-onboarding.md

 You can go directly into the 3D site by following links with the "VR Display" (<i class="fas fa-vr-cardboard"></i>) symbol before them.

-For example, to learn how to navigate and use the 3D platform, you can visit the  <i class="fas fa-vr-cardboard"></i> {% include hubslink.html room="0" waypoint="start" text="Onboarding Area" %}.
+For example, to learn how to navigate and use the 3D platform, you can visit the  <a class="xrlink" room=0 waypoint="onboarding">Onboarding Area</a>.
 Whether you visit the onboarding area or not, we encourage you to read this page and then enter the starting portal (the link is at the bottom of the page).

 <!-- <div><img src="{{ site.baseurl_book_img }}portal-small.jpg)">   </div> -->